skyglass-examples/customer-management-keycloak/README.md

 ### You significantly reduced your AWS bills by removing AWS EKS and NAT gateway!
 ##### You implemented Traefik Ingress Controller, which acts as a Gateway Load Balancer for your microservices
 ##### Now you can add any number of microservices to your K3S Kubernetes Cluster and use only one Gateway Load Balancer for all these microservice

+##### You successfully deployed Keycloak Authorization Server, which protects your Spring Boot "Customer Management" Application
+##### Spring Boot seamlessly handled the entire process of calling the Keycloak OAuth2 Authorization Server to authenticate the user
+##### Now you can protect any number of microservices by your Keycloak Server and use Single Sign-On Authentication for all these microservices

 ## Step-05: Clean-Up: